Pav Bhaji: A Flavorful Icon of Indian Street Food

 A popular destination for authentic Indian street food lovers.

-Why Pav Bhaji Remains a Favorite
+Why Pav Bhaji Remains a Favourite

 Moreover, cooks easily adapt the recipe according to personal taste.
 Some prefer extra butter, while others add more vegetables or spices.